Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Observables operators relevant for different LFV processes

-where $Z,A$ are the atomic number and mass number of $N$, respectively, $\rho_f$ denotes the density of the nucleon $f$ within the nucleus.
+with $m_f$ is the mass of $f$.
 The matrix elements involving pseudo-scalar, axial-vector, and tensor quark currents vanish identically in this case.
-The numerical values of the relevant parameters, along with the values of the overlap integrals, $D_N$, $S_N$ and $V_N$~\cite{Kitano:2002mt}, are provided in Table\,\ref{tab:SVG}.
+The numerical values of the relevant parameters, along with the values of the overlap integrals, $D_N$, $S_N$ and $V_N$~\cite{Kitano:2002mt,Kosmas:2001mv}, are provided in Table\,\ref{tab:SVG}.